The selection of the most important and recent publications related to the project REBELION:

 - detection of fake news

 In addition, we are working on proposal and implemention of Monant platform, which serves for real-time and scalable web monitoring, mediating results exchange among models/methods and for providing public as well as experts users with end-user services.

 PhD students, who work on dissertation theses related to the project REBELION:

 - Igor Stupavský

-Additional 3 master students work on related master theses.
+Additional 22 master and 13 bachelor students work on related master theses.